Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 I have come here with a guide who tells me that because it is sacred territory, the ground must only be walked on with bare feet.
 So on hot stones we wander into the huge area.
 Directly towards the white stupa Ruwanwelisaya, which rises 55 meters into the sky.

 The lotus flower is an essential part of the Buddhist rituals and it is found in all forms here.
-Legend has it that because the lotus flower has grown from the mud to the finest flower in the open air, it symbolizes the development one goes through when following Buddhism.
+The legend is that because the lotus flower has grown out of the mud into the finest flower in the open air, it symbolizes the evolution one goes through when following Buddhism.
 From earthly mud to free spirit.

-My guide shows me how to sacrifice a lotus flower to Buddha.
-We devoutly walk left around the stupa, admiring the elephant decorations, its white belly and the shiny tower.
+My guide shows me how to offer a lotus flower to the Buddha.
+We devoutly walk left around the stupa and admire the elephant decorations, its white belly and the shining tower.

 Ruwanwelisaya Stupa is the oldest stupa in Sri Lanka.
-One clearly senses a great respect from the visitors, who in addition to a few tourists are all locals.
+You can clearly feel a great deal of respect from the visitors, who apart from a few tourists are all locals.

-Buddha was born in Nepal as a prince and he found his way under a tree in northeastern India near the city of Gaya.
+Buddha was born in what is now Nepal as a prince and found his way under a tree in the northeast India at the city of Gaya.
 That is why the tree is an incredibly important icon in Buddhism.
 Also here in Sri Lanka.

-We went over to a temple whose sole purpose was to protect and display a tree that had a branch from the original Buddha tree, i.e. it is about 2500 years old.
-The branch was brought from India here, grafted on, and worshiped as a shrine.
+We went over to a temple which was solely for the purpose of protecting and displaying a tree that had a branch from the original Buddha tree and is therefore about 2500 years old.
+The branch had been brought here from India, grafted on, and worshiped as a shrine.

 To that extent, Anuradhapura is also worth a visit if one is interested in Sri Lanka's cultural history and religion.

-Habanara is close to Dambulla and Sigiriya, and late in the afternoon I landed at Hotel The Other Corner.
-As I walked over the small suspension bridge, calm descended over my body that had been going on all day.
+Habanara is close to Dambulla and Sigiriya and late afternoon I landed at Hotel The Other Corner.
+When I walked over the small suspension bridge, calm settled over my body, which had been working all day.

-The hotel consists of cottages in traditional style located in a cozy garden, and to my great excitement I found out that I lived right next to the pool!
-So it was not many minutes before I splashed around in the water, looking at the birds and the trees.
-Nice.
+The hotel consists of traditional style cottages set in a pleasant garden and to my delight I found that I was staying right next to the pool.
+So it didn't take many minutes before I was splashing around in the water looking at the birds and trees.
+Lovely.

-After a really good local dinner served by some of the many friendly people found in Sri Lanka, I went to bed early with a book, and slept like a baby in my cozy hut.
+After a really good local dinner served by some of the many friendly people found in Sri Lanka, I went to bed early with a book and slept like a baby in my cozy cabin.

 In the morning, the local monkeys said goodbye to me as I crossed the suspension bridge on my way to new adventures.